German workers' and soldiers' councils 1918–1919: Reich Congress of Workers' and Soldiers' Councils

 The Reich Congress of Workers' and Soldiers' Councils (Reichskongress der Arbeiter- und Soldatenräte or Reichsrätekongress) was called by the Executive Council of Greater Berlin and met from 16 to 20 December in the Prussian House of Representatives building.
 Delegates were elected from across Germany, about one for every 200,000 civilians and one for every 100,000 soldiers.
 Of the 514 delegates, 288 supported the SPD, 88 the USPD and 10 the Spartacus League.
 Karl Liebknecht and Rosa Luxemburg, the Spartacus leaders, had not been elected to the Congress, and a proposal to let them sit in as guests in an advisory capacity was turned down.

 The central question that the Congress discussed continued to be whether Germany was to have a council or a parliamentary form of government.
-Ernst Däumig (USPD) spoke on behalf of a pure council system, with it to be the basis for the constitution of a socialist republic in which the workers' and soldiers' councils would have the highest legislative and executive power in the state.
+Ernst Däumig spoke for the USPD in support of a pure council system.
+It was to be the basis for the constitution of a socialist republic in which the workers' and soldiers' councils would have the highest legislative and executive power in the state.
 Däumig called it the "death sentence of the revolution" when his proposal was voted down 344 to 98.
 Richard Müller said later: "The Central Congress was Germany's first revolutionary tribunal, but there was no sign of any revolutionary breeze.
 I didn't set my expectations very high beforehand, but I hadn't believed that the Congress would turn into a political suicide club."